sean-parent/notebook/better-code-class/03-algorithms.md

 ```

 <!-- #region slideshow={"slide_type": "fragment"} -->
-- Functions allow us to build a vocabulary and focus what the code does
+- Functions allow us to build a vocabulary and focus on what the code does
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "skip"} -->